zfifteen/z-sandbox/docs/ELLIPTIC_BILLIARD_QUICKSTART.md

 ## Citation

 Part of the z-sandbox RSA factorization framework.
-Based on the insight that p × q = N defines a hyperbola in integer space, with log-sum identity log(p) + log(q) = log(N) used for heuristic seed generation.
+Grounded in the hyperbola xy = N (integer space) with the log-sum relation used as a heuristic embedding (ellipse-like manifold is heuristic; Cassini ovals are the product analogue).

 ## Support